 In winter, when daylight hours are shortest, it can pay to target areas that receive the most sun, no matter how weak it is during those months.

-Less concern for the stillwater angler, rain can still have an impact on your fishing.
-On rivers, the period a couple of days after heavy rainfall can be perfect conditions.
+Less concern for the still water angler, rain can still have an impact on your fishing.
+On rivers if you are fishing for carp, the period a couple of days after heavy rainfall can be perfect conditions.
 The river will have coloured up due to soil and nutrients washing in, but the flow will be receding so you can present a bait more easily.
 For carp anglers on lakes, the impact is smaller, but if your venue features a stream or inlet that pushes new water through after heavy rainfall then inquisitive carp are unlikely to be far away.